 The story of how electric co-ops were built – not by big businesses looking for profit but by ordinary people working together – makes this an American dream we can all be proud of.

 In the 1930s, 90 percent of Americans living in cities had access to central station electricity service, but only 10 percent of rural Americans could claim the same.
-Since rural electric service generated little “profit,” investor-owned utilities demanded farmers and their neighbors pay up to $3,000 per mile to build lines to their homesteads, then charged monthly rates as high as $30 – far above what city dwellers paid.
+Since rural electric service generated little “profit” and required capital expenditures to reach the consumer, investor-owned utilities demanded farmers and their neighbors pay up to $3,000 per mile to build lines to their homesteads, then charged monthly rates as high as $30 – far above what city dwellers paid.
 This was during a time when per capita income averaged around $1,800 a year.

 Before co-ops, in many rural areas, power was not available at any cost.
 To get around the utilities, enterprising folks deployed “light plants” powered by steam engines and windmills or complicated battery systems to provide themselves with electricity.
 However, these household generators were not only bulky, noisy, expensive and costly to maintain, but they produced very little electricity – just enough to “light the lights (dimly)” or run a few appliances – and posed a safety risk.